joeromero/docs/content/cartodb_ui/cartodb_ui.md

 CartoDB lets you easily import your data from many different formats (Excel, CSV, XML, SHP, GeoJSON...) and from different sources (your hard disk, Google Drive, Dropbox...). and makes it easy to show your data on a map using our visual wizards.
 With our wizards you can select what type of visualization you want to create, define legends and infowindows (contextual modal windows associated with a data point or area) and select which information from your database you want to show.

-After you have created your visualization with our web interface, you can keep it private, share it with your colleagues, or publish it to the web either by sharing its URL or embeding it in your blog or CMS.
+After you have created your visualization with our web interface, you can keep it private, share it with your colleagues, or publish it to the web either by sharing its URL or embedding it in your blog or CMS.

-In this guide we'll show you all the features and posibilities available to you from the CartoDB web interface.
+In this guide we'll show you all the features and possibilities available to you from the CartoDB web interface.
 If you are ready to experiment with our powerful APIs then go to [CartoDB.js][cartodb_js] and [SQL API][sql_api].

 # Tables